 A personal credit card for business expenses can be a helpful tool if your company can’t yet qualify for a small business credit card or if the card offers a mix of rewards, interest rates, and benefits that match your company’s needs.
 Make sure to keep your business and personal expenses separate.

 If you find you can’t keep your expenses separate, you should consider applying for a small business credit card.
-Chase Ink Business Cash℠ is a good choice for first-time cardholders because it charges no annual fee, offers a $500 introductory bonus and ongoing rewards of up to 5% cash back.
+Chase Ink Business Cash℠ is a good choice for first-time cardholders because it charges no annual fee, offers a $500 introductory bonus after you spend $3,000 in the first three months, and ongoing rewards of up to 5% cash back.